 Supporting Your Child's Learning

-You are your children’s first teachers.
-Your influence continues to be important throughout your child’s school years.
-There are many ways you can extend your children’s learning through support, encouragement and practice at home.
+You are your child’s first teachers.
+Your influence continues to be important throughout the school years.
+There are many ways you can extend your child’s learning through support, encouragement and practice at home.

 The brochure explains the following to parents:

 - what ESL support might look like for their children,

 - what is involved in learning a new language,

 - how school in British Columbia may be different from what they experienced in their home countries,

 - ways they can know how their children are doing at school, and

 - what they can do to help their children learn.